YakDriver/markdown-link-check-action/README.md

 ### Check only modified files in a pull request

 Use the following workflow to only check links in modified markdown files in a pull request.

-When
-you use this variable, the action finds modified files between two commits:
+When you use this variable, the action finds modified files between two commits:
 - latest commit in you PR
 - latest commit in the `main` branch.
-If you are suing a different branch to merge PRs, specify the branch using `branch`.
+If you are using a different branch to merge PRs, specify the branch using `branch`.

-> **NOTE**: We can also use GitHub API to get all modified files in a PR, but that
-> would require tokens and stuff, create an issue or PR if you need that.

 ```yml
 on: [pull_request]